abulatek/abulatek.github.io/_talks/2020-04-02-undergrad-thesis.md

 location: "Virtual"
 ---

+The recording for this talk is available [here](https://youtu.be/yq-kfK1X7T8).

 The slides for this talk are available [here](https://abulatek.github.io/files/gbouwb.pdf).

-The recording for this talk is available [here](https://youtu.be/yq-kfK1X7T8).
+{% include youtube.html id="yq-kfK1X7T8" %}